GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can stand in the open to force a target behind cover to peek you (preferably exposing yourself only from that target), just release the trigger at head level when they peek
 - peek, take the shot and immediately take cover to minimize incoming damage (by strafing or pop shooting)
 - when a mob is using a minigun, aim at the top of their head or it'll hit the minigun
-- can one shot dogs with the Headhunter buff by shooting their legs
+- can destroy dogs in one shot with the Headhunter buff by shooting their legs
 - avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)
 - avoid shooting the back of a running mob as its head will be leaning forward so you're likely to miss it or hit the body
 - Tip of the Spear is the best gear set for it